basnijholt/nijho.lt/content/post/setting-up-macos/index.md

 *   Install with `brew install --cask onyx`

 ### 11. Miscellaneous

-#### Bunq Community Bunq 🏦💻
-An unofficial, open-source desktop client for the Bunq banking platform, simplifying account management and transactions.
-*   Install with `brew install --cask bunqcommunity-bunq`

 #### Exodus 💰🔒
 A user-friendly cryptocurrency wallet, supporting a wide range of assets, exchange features, and portfolio management.